 10. Keep your valuables safe and handy

-By popping them into a smaller bag, like a clutch purse or travel wallet.
-The one bag rule only (really) applies for the 15 minutes that you queue at the boarding gate staff will check that you only have one bag (plus duty free).
+By popping them into a smaller bag, like a clutch purse or this travel wallet The one bag rule only (really) applies for the 15 minutes that you queue at the boarding gate staff will check that you only have one bag (plus duty free).
 So, I usually put this wallet inside the top of my carry on and before I take my seat I get it out and put it on my lap.
 Now I have my phone, passport, wallet, keys all with me and I’m not panicking that my little luggage has just gone to the overhead locker down the other end of the plane.

 I hope these tips help you next time you are packing for a holiday 🙂